 The discovery of such long-lived creatures would be an astounding record-breaker.
 Ancient bacteria buried in salt crystals over 250 million years ago supposedly have been brought back to life, but the oldest thawed-out animals only date back decades at most, such as a group of tardigrades, otherwise known as the water bear, that were resurrected after 30 years on ice.

 The more complex nature of these allegedly ancient nematodes could reveal more insights about the feasibility of cryostasis or how to survive in extreme conditions like space, the researchers speculated.
-And at the very least, they might provide clues as how these worms have evolved over time.
+And at the very least, they might provide clues as to how these worms have evolved over time.

 “After 40 thousand years, we should expect to detect significant differences in evolutionary divergence between ancient and contemporary populations,” Adams said.